 - Conservation and human wellbeing

-Before undertaking her PhD in understanding illegal resource use, Freya worked as a conservation practitioner in Greece and elsewhere for eight years.
-This sparked her interest in interdisciplinary research that seeks to understand people and their interactions with the natural world.
+Before undertaking my PhD in understanding illegal resource use, I worked as a conservation practitioner in Greece and elsewhere for eight years.
+This sparked my interest in interdisciplinary research that seeks to understand people and their interactions with the natural world.

-Freya is interested in understanding the links between human behaviour, wellbeing and conservation.
-Much of her research focuses on conservation conflict together with investigating the prevalence and drivers of peoples’ involvement in unlawful resource extraction.
-However, gathering robust data on rule-breaking directly from people is challenging.
-For this reason Freya’s work includes testing cutting-edge social science techniques for asking people sensitive questions.
-She also draws on disciplines such as development studies, social and cognitive psychology and criminology in order to strengthen levels of understanding on what drives conservation rule-breaking and the differing levels of tolerance people exhibit for co-existing with wildlife.
+I am interested in understanding the links between human behaviour, well-being and conservation.
+Much of my research focuses on conservation conflict together with investigating the prevalence and drivers of peoples involvement in unlawful resource extraction.
+However, gathering robust data on rule breaking directly from people is challenging.
+For this reason my work includes testing cutting-edge social science techniques for asking people sensitive questions.
+I also draw on disciplines such as development studies, social and cognitive psychology and criminology in order to strengthen levels of understanding on what drives conservation rule breaking and the differing levels of tolerance people exhibit for co-existing with wildlife.

 Project: Resolving the links between poverty and rule-breaking in conservation

-Researchers: Freya St. John, Corinna Van Cayzeele, Leejiah Dorward, Harriet Ibbett
+Researchers: Freya St. John, Corinna Van Cayzeele (alumni), Leejiah Dorward, Harriet Ibbett

 Poverty is frequently perceived to be the root cause of illegal natural resource use – the hunting or extraction of wildlife not sanctioned by the state.
 When unsustainable, such activities threaten conservation of ecosystems and endangered species.
 However, understanding what motivates individuals involved is a major challenge; understandably few are willing to discuss their motives for fear of punishment.
 Furthermore, severe, multifaceted poverty overlaps with regions prioritised for their globally important biodiversity.
 This association exacerbates the problem that illegal activities pose for policy-makers responsible for managing and policing the use of nature.
 The dominant approach to conserving biodiversity is to establish protected areas which typically restrict resource use and manage infractions through law enforcement.
 However, the designation of such areas does not guarantee compliance, as demonstrated by ongoing infractions and its conspicuous profile on global policy agendas.
 This includes the 2030 Agenda for Sustainable Development which calls for urgent action to halt biodiversity loss and hunting of protected species.
 Solving this problematic cocktail of poverty, exclusion from resources and drivers of illegal resource use requires a new approach to understanding why people break rules and to what extent poverty underpins behaviour.
 This project will draw on concepts from a range of disciplines, including development studies, criminology and psychology, to improve our understanding of why people break rules and to what extent poverty underpins their behaviour.